friendsure/.github/.github/ISSUE_TEMPLATE/security-review.md

 ---

----
-name: Security Review
-about: Conduct a security review for new features, integrations, or significant changes.
-title: "[Security Review] <Feature or Module Name>"
-labels: ["security-review", "pending-approval"]
-assignees: []
----

 ## 🛡️ Security Review Request

 This issue serves as the official record of the security review for a new feature, change, or integration.